apache/cloudstack-docs-admin/source/projects.rst

    Click one of the buttons:

-   To delete, use |deletebutton.png: Removes a project|
+   To delete, use |Removes a project|

-   To suspend, use |deletebutton.png: suspends a project|
+   To suspend, use |Suspends a project|

 Using the Project View
 ---------------------------